Insulin Resistance Symptoms in Females | An InsulinIS expert explains

 9.2 Lifestyle Habits

-9.3 Hormonal Shifts and Life Stages
+9.3 Life Stages and Hormonal Changes

 9.4 Waistline and Body Composition

-10. Getting a Proper Diagnosis
+10. Receiving a Proper Diagnosis

 10.1 What Tests to Ask For